Colonel Blotto Game for Secure State Estimation in Interdependent Critical Infrastructure: Critical Infrastructure Dynamic Model

 \subsection{Water Infrastructure}

-To analyze the water infrastructure we use the analytical framework presented in \cite{Burgschweiger2009}.
-In this model the flow rate is considered constant in the outlet and inlet of each pipeline.
-Moreover, the relationship between the flow, inlet and outlet pressure of the pipeline can be expressed as follows:

-where all the parameters are described in Table \ref{tab_waterparam}.
-Figure \ref{waterpipe} shows the block diagram model of the pipeline in water system.
+To analyze the water CI we use the model presented in \cite{Burgschweiger2009}, in which the flow rate is considered constant in the outlet and inlet of each pipeline.
+Moreover, the relationship between the flow, inlet and outlet pressure of the pipeline can be expressed as $ \dot{r}=-r+\frac{1}{\nu}\xi-\frac{1}{\theta}w^\textrm{in},\,\, w^\textrm{out}=-\theta r+w^\textrm{in}, $ where all the parameters are described in Table \ref{tab_elecparam}.
+Fig. \ref{waterpipe} shows the block diagram model of the pipeline in water system.
 Also at each junction of water system the summation of inlet flow has to be equal to the summation of the outlet flow of water.
 Therefore, at each junction $ i $ we have: